PDF Embeds with Adobe SDK and PDFObject

 }

-add_filter( 'pdf_ink_filter_adobe_sdk_parameters', 'other_filter_adobe_sdk_parameters', 10, 2 );
+add_filter( 'pdfink_filter_adobe_sdk_parameters', 'simpler_filtered_adobe_sdk_parameters', 10, 2 );

-The attributes passed in the ‘pdf_ink_filter_adobe_sdk_parameters’ filter hook are the shortcode attributes, which can be useful when deciding a file name and how to handle the file.
+The attributes passed in the pdf_ink_filter_adobe_sdk_parameters filter hook are the shortcode attributes, which can be useful when deciding a file name and how to handle the file.

-These embeds only work in WordPress because they occur using PDF Ink shortcodes, which are necessarily WordPress-based.
+PDF Ink Adobe SDK embeds only work in WordPress because they occur using PDF Ink shortcodes, which are necessarily WordPress-based.

 PDFObject Embeds